gunjjoshi/stdlib/apps/labs/posts/automating-ufuncs-generation-in-stdlib.md

 The technical complexity of stdlib's type system was initially overwhelming.
 Through extensive pair programming sessions, Athan walked me through the entire process: how dtype mappings work, the intricate promotion rules (like complex128→float64 for abs), and the logic behind every type combination.
 These sessions were invaluable in understanding not just what to implement, but why each piece was necessary.

-One of the key breakthroughs came when Athan suggested leveraging the existing function databases.
+One of the key breakthroughs came when Athan suggested using the function databases.
 This idea became the foundation of our two-database architecture: using [`unary_function_database.json`](https://github.com/stdlib-js/stdlib/tree/develop/lib/node_modules/%40stdlib/math/special/data/unary_function_database.json) as the source of truth and generating the detailed [`unary.json`](https://github.com/stdlib-js/stdlib/tree/develop/lib/node_modules/%40stdlib/math/special/data/unary.json) for scaffolding.

 I'm also grateful to everyone at Quansight for providing the opportunity to work on such an impactful open-source project and learn from one of the best in the field.